openscope/openscope/documentation/aircraft-commands.md

 _Information -_ Sets the rate at which time passes, normal is `1`.
 While the time warp button can only set the rate to `1`, `2`, or `5`, the timewarp command accepts any value greater than or equal to 1.

-_Parameters -_ A number to multiply the rate at which time passes. `1` resets to normal time.
+_Parameters -_ A number to multiply the rate at which time passes.
+Omitting the parameter, or setting it to `1`, resets to normal time.

 _Syntax -_ `timewarp [rate]`